 - Juices from your cooked turkey or turkey breast (2 to 3 cups)

 - Melt the butter in a medium saucepan over medium heat.
 Add the flour and stir until the mixture is combined; it will still be clumpy and thick.
 Continue to whisk frequently until it turns golden brown and the flour and butter mixture smells a bit toasty.

 - Slowly pour in the warm stock, whisking all the while, until all of the stock is added.
-Turn the heat to medium high and bring to a boil, whisking frequently.
+Turn the heat to medium-high and bring to a boil, whisking frequently.
 Reduce the heat and simmer the gravy, whisking often, for 10 minutes until the gravy is thick and smooth.
-It will be thick – more liquid (turkey juices, wine, water) will be added when you finish it right before the meal.
+It will be thick — more liquid (turkey juices, wine, and water) will be added when you finish it right before the meal.

 - Place a piece of parchment paper, wax paper, or plastic wrap directly on the surface of the gravy base, cover the pot with a lid, and allow it to cool to room temperature.
 Put it in the refrigerator.

 - On Thanksgiving (or Christmas or any other time you are making a turkey!), take the gravy base from the fridge once the bird is out of the oven.
 Remove the parchment, wax paper, or plastic wrap from the top of the gravy.
 It will be very thick from being chilled and will thin and smooth out when heated.

 - Remove the bird and the roasting rack (if using) from the roasting pan, tipping the bird so that any juices that have collected in the turkey pour out into the pan.
 Pour all of the juices from the pan into a fat separator or a liquid measuring cup.
 Let the fat rise to the top.